pnnl/ruleset-checking-tool/docs/ruleset_functions/G311_exceptions/does_zone_meet_G3_1_1d.md

 **Schema Version:** 0.0.28

-**Description:** determines whether a given zone meets the G3_1_1d exception "For laboratory spaces in a building having a total laboratory exhaust rate greater than 15,000 cfm, use a single system of type 5 or 7 serving only those spaces.
-The lab exhaust fan shall be modeled as constant horsepower reflecting constantvolume stack discharge with outdoor air bypass."
+**Description:** determines whether a given zone meets the G3_1_1d exception "For laboratory spaces in a building having a total laboratory exhaust rate greater than 15,000 cfm, use a single system of type 5 or 7 serving only those spaces."

 This function gets the system-wide exhaust airflow rate following the same logic as the function **get_zone_supply_return_exhaust_relief_terminal_fan_power_dict**